yunfengzhou-hub/flink-ml/docs/content/docs/operators/feature/onehotencoder.md

 One-hot encoding maps a categorical feature, represented as a label index, to a binary vector with at most a single one-value indicating the presence of a specific feature value from among the set of all feature values.
-This encoding allows algorithms which expect continuous features, such as Logistic Regression, to use categorical features.
+This encoding allows algorithms that expect continuous features, such as Logistic Regression, to use categorical features.

-OneHotEncoder can transform multiple columns, returning an one-hot-encoded output vector column for each input column.
+OneHotEncoder can transform multiple columns, returning a one-hot-encoded output vector column for each input column.

 ## Input Columns